fbpx

 In addition, Carboniferous Limestone like Texas Holey Rock can be bleached to obtain a whiter color.

-In order to do this, place the rock in a bucket of hot water containing 10% bleach.
+To do this, place the rock in a bucket of hot water containing 10% bleach.

 Scrub the stones with a strong bristled brush and redip.